StrangeBeeCorp/cloud-distrib-resources/azure/ug-secops-instances/README.md

 + Cortex data volume - `lun0` - mounted at `/opt/thp_data` on Cortex instance
 + Cortex Docker volume - `lun1` - mounted at `/var/lib/docker` on Cortex instance

-We created these persistent disks along with the vnet, so if you are using a custom or existing vnet, create the them first and input their names in the associated variables.
+We created these persistent disks along with the vnet, so if you are using a custom or existing vnet, create them first and input their names in the associated variables.
 This way, the disks will not be deleted when the instances are terminated.
 This ensures that your data isn't accidentally lost.

 >Note that the disks are automatically managed if you use our sample Terraform code, you do not need to partition, format and mount the volumes, everything is taken care of for you!